hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 Through the low season when bookings are fewer you may well be able to arrive from 2pm and vacate at 11am, please check this.

-For high season Holidays.
-5.pm due to extra work caused by Covid.
-Sorry we need this extra time to keep you safe.
-We would also like to ask if you could leave by 9.30 for the same reason.
-We hope to be able to receive guests from 4pm if able this will be confirmed before you arrive.
+For MOST though, You can arrive from   4.pm and later if that suits you.
+We would also like to ask if you could leave by 9.30 prompt.
+We do need this time for the change over.

 ### 4. Can we get our shopping delivered?